Don’t Miss the Deadline: Arizona’s Statute of Limitations for Personal Injury

 Evidence disappears

-Witnesses move or forget details
+Witnesses move or forget

 People relocate throughout the Valley, and memories fade quickly.